Pregnancy and Skincare: A Guide For Moms-to-be

 Paula’s Choice Calm Redness Relief SPF 30 Moisturizer

-This lightweight, antioxidant-rich sunscreen contains mineral active minerals zinc oxide and titanium dioxide that gently offer broad spectrum protection from the sun’s harmful rays to stop premature aging in its tracks.
+This lightweight, antioxidant-rich sunscreen contains mineral active minerals zinc oxide and titanium dioxide that gently offer broad-spectrum protection from the sun’s harmful rays to stop premature ageing in its tracks.
 Great for every skin type and extra sensitive skin, this formulation calms red skin while replenishing and revitalizing it.

 Rosacea developed during pregnancy may also be alleviated by using metronidazole.
 Known to be safe for moms-to-be, it is an antibiotic which is commonly used to treat bacterial infections.
 Azelaic acid, usually prescribed for acne, is also effective in calming symptoms of rosacea.
 It has also proven to be safe for expectant mothers.